ninjudd/drip/README.md

 Instead of going down this perilous road again, Decaf uses a different strategy.
 It keeps a fresh JVM spun up in reserve with the correct classpath and other JVM options so you can quickly connect and use it when needed.

-## Simplicity and portability

-Decaf is a single bash script and a small amount of Java code.
-It is intended to work with any JVM-based language and anywhere bash is available.

 # Installation